ayman707-ux/PlayTorrio/README.md

 If you enjoy PlayTorrio, please give it a ⭐ on GitHub to show support!

 License: The repository’s license covers the torrent scraper and all code within this repo.

+Unauthorized forks or clones that remove the PlayTorrio name or credits are in violation of this license and subject to DMCA removal.